molden/ProbKT/README.md

 ## Prerequisites and installation

+To take advantage of full features of code we recommend to create an account on [WANDB](https://wandb.ai/) and login.

+ProbKT finetuning also depends on [DeepProbLog](https://github.com/ML-KULeuven/deepproblog).

-For easy of use we recommend to first install and set up a poetry environment: https://python-poetry.org
+For easy of use we recommend to also first install and set up a [poetry environment](https://python-poetry.org)

 Then execute: